SQL Window Functions

 • RANGE: the offset of the current row and frame rows are row values.

-The window functions are divided into three types value window functions, aggregation window functions, and ranking window functions:
+There are three types of window functions including value window functions, aggregation window functions, and ranking window functions.

 • AVG()